tonghuikang/blog/_posts/2025-09-07-principles-for-ai-products.md

 ## AI should be clear about where it gets its information

 AI needs to be clear about where it got its information.
-The citations have to be meaningful.
+Information should be cited.

 Recently I wanted to install Flash Attention on Modal (my current go-to cloud service for personal projects).
 Claude Code wrote this code, seemingly out of nowhere, for me.